lemiskutswa/Javascript-Udemy-Course/README.md

 <h2>Writing efficient code</h2>
 - In Js, you can't pass an operator as value.
+- JS data types include: Numbers, String, Booleans (for conditional code when you have 2 options), Arrays (list of data), and Objects {the most important}.

 # More operators
 currentResult = currentResult + enteredNumber;